GiovanniBillo/DSTLchallenge/README.md

 # DSTLchallenge
-Completing this challenge as a final project for the Deep Learning course at the University of Trieste, summer 2025.
+Completing the [DSTL Satellite Imagery Feature Detection Challenge](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data) as a final project for the Deep Learning course at the University of Trieste, summer 2025.

 # Setup
 This setup is quite involved